We are a systemwide resource for academic excellence in research, teaching and public service.

 We oversee human resources programs and policies for the UC system as a whole.

 The Office of Human Resources is responsible for systemwide human resources and programs.
 This includes strategic planning, employee and labor relations, talent management, staff development, senior management recruitment, compensation, performance management and the development and maintenance of staff personnel policies with the intent of ensuring compliance in all areas.
-We oversee all aspects of universitywide health and welfare programs and policies as well as administration of UC retirement options.
+We oversee all aspects of universitywide health and welfare programs and policies as well as administration of UC retirement operations.
 Learn more

 Information Technology Services